 Outboard motors are good for getting you to your bowfishing spot, but once you're there they aren't the best option for running shallow.
 There are 3 options to choose from, and each have their own pro's and con's: trolling motor, fan motor, and kicker motor.

-Trolling Motors work great for bowfishing, especially on a calm night.
+One of the bowfishing supplies you can’t forget about is your trolling motor, which works great for bowfishing, especially on a calm night.
 A properly sized troller can quietly pull a bowfishing boat across the lake.
 The downside to a trolling motor is they draw a lot of juice and typically need their own battery bank if you want to be able to run all night long.
 The other problem area is that most bowfishermen are utilizing the trolling motor constantly, going from one spot to the next, and they keep the trolling motor close to max speed to chase down fish.
 Eventually, this can wear on the trolling motor and cause the control board to get hot and blow.
 Almost every guide I've ever talked to has blown a control board on a trolling motor from running it so much.
 They don't always get rid of their trolling motor, they usually just learn how to replace the control board themselves.

 If you want to avoid the hassle and battery draw associated with a troller, then you might like a fan or kicker motor better.